 PAYMENT OF TUITION AND FEES

 To be officially registered, total tuition and fees are due and payable the first day of class.
-Payment in full should be made to Delta State or student may choose to enroll in our payment plan managed by Tuition Management Systems.
+Payment in full should be made to Delta State or student may check with Student Business Services about the payment plan option.